Modhura002/Amazon-Clone/README.md

-# Amazon Clone
+# AMAZON CLONE

- --made purely by CSS and HTML by Modhura Banerjee
+ -made purely by CSS and HTML by Modhura Banerjee.